Skip to content

 Your Will Serves as Instructions to the Court

-Think of your will as detailed instructions for the probate court.
-While it clearly expresses your wishes regarding asset distribution, the court still needs to officially validate this document and oversee the administration process before your assets can be transferred to beneficiaries.
-This court-supervised process is what we call probate.
+Think of your will as clear instructions for the probate court.
+While it states how you want your assets distributed, the court must still validate the will and oversee the administration process before transferring assets to beneficiaries.
+This court-supervised procedure is what we call probate.

 Why Probate Occurs Even With a Valid Will

-Even with a professionally drafted will in place, probate serves several essential functions:
+Even if you create a professionally drafted will, probate serves several important purposes:

-- Authenticates that your will is legally valid and was created without undue influence
+• First, it confirms that your will is legally valid and free from undue influence.

-- Ensures all outstanding debts and tax obligations are properly settled
+• Next, it ensures that all outstanding debts and tax obligations get settled properly.

-- Creates an official public record of asset transfers
+• Finally, it creates an official public record of the asset transfers.

 Effective Strategies to Bypass Probate

-As experienced Broken Arrow estate planning attorneys, we recommend several approaches that can help assets transfer outside of probate if avoiding this process is among your planning goals:
+As experienced Broken Arrow estate planning attorneys, we recommend several approaches that help transfer assets outside of probate—if avoiding probate is one of your goals:

 Revocable Living Trusts